DenizIsikli/62533-62T22Appliedmachinelearningandbigdata/README.md

 Following repo contains two main folders:
 - `Coursework`: This folder contains the code and resources for the weekly tasks and assignments.
 - `Project`: This folder contains the code and resources for the final project of the course.

+## Disclaimer
+The retail dataset is ignore in git due to its size.
+Simply run the download_dataset.py script to download the dataset.

+The dataset itself is downloaded from UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/